 Inspectors will show you identification on arrival and provide feedback following the inspection- any hazards they identified and advise on how these can be dealt with and avoided.
 If inspectors advise you to do something, they must tell you whether you need to do it to comply with the law, or whether it would simply be good practice to do so.

 If you are asked to take any action as a result of the inspection, you must be given the reasons in writing.
 If the inspectors decide that you are breaking a law, they must tell you what that law is.
 The inspectors should give you a reasonable amount of time to make changes except where there is an immediate risk to public health.

 When they think it is necessary, inspectors can take enforcement action to protect the public.
 For example, they can:

-If a prosecution is successful, the Court may prohibit you from using certain processes, premises, or equipment, or you could be banned from managing a food business.
-It could also lead to a fine.
+If a prosecution is successful, the Court may prohibit you from using certain processes, premises, or equipment, or you could be banned from managing a food business or receive a fine.

 Application for Registration of a Food Business

 For more information contact Environmental Health on 03000 132 132, E: firstname.lastname@example.org